 What’s pushing you away rom your current work?
 Is it the people, the structure, the work itself?
 What drains you, bores you, overwhelms you or frustrates you beyond belief?
 What have you simply grown out of?
 Follow the same steps as for your Magnet List and let this take shape over a few days.
 You’ll then have a clearer idea of what you don’t want in the next phase of your career.

 These 2 steps bring clarity – what you are attracted to and repelled by.
 The laws of Physics apply to work too!

 Step 3: Find Your Flow

 Now dive into your Magnet List with a focus on what engages, energises and challenges you (just the right amount).
 You’re aiming to Find Your Flow – the activities that for you make time stand still, absorb you totally and channel your best skills – this is your gold-mine of what your ideal work could look like.

 Don’t let the cold wind of negativity into this process – there’ll be time later to check ideas against their potential to earn you money or translate into future work.
 This stage is about getting in touch with what work truly fulfills you – it’s worth a bit of commitment I think!

-To help you give this exploration the time and focus it deserves, I’ve written an e-guide to ‘Finding Your Flow’ - download it directly from my website, Freestyle Careers.
+To help you give this exploration the time and focus it deserves, I’ve written an e-guide to ‘Finding Your Flow’ - download it here.

 Then just start!